GhostyJade/LifeAchievements/README.md

     The backend is available into _Project/backend/_

-    Before running it you must create a file called ".env" which contains a secret key (there's a .env.example that provides you a simple way to start.
-Rename it and put a good key)
+    Before running it you must create a file called ".env" which contains a secret key and the port number (there's a .env.example that provides you a simple way to start.
+Rename it and put a good key and a port number like "8080")
     Then, simply run
     ```npm run dev```
  - **Run frontend**: